SEECRSlab/start-here/README.md

 1. Getting the right stuff downloaded on your machine.
 Installation section of "Happy Git with R".
 (Chapters 4-8)

-2.One common way to interact with GitHub: start with a folder on your computer, register it with version control "Connecting an existing RStudio project go git and GitHub"  (11 min) by Dr. Pat Schloss @ University of Michigan
+2. One common way to interact with GitHub: start with a folder on your computer, register it with version control "Connecting an existing RStudio project go git and GitHub"  (11 min) by Dr. Pat Schloss @ University of Michigan

 3. Second common way to interact with GitHub: start a repository first, then add your code.
 "Integrating RStudio with a new or existing project on GitHub"  (18 min) by Dr. Pat Schloss @ University of Michigan